 The new leadership of the Business Council for Sustainable Development in Hungary

 Mr. Chikán has a degree in economics and more than a decade of professional and leadership experience in the field of energy.
 The ALTEO Group, led by Mr. Chikán since its establishment, has become one of the sector’s most important actors.
 The company’s core businesses are smart energy management services for industrial firms and renewable energy production.
 ALTEO has issued stocks on the Budapest Stock Exchange since 2010 and was recently listed in the Prime Equities category.
 The company is one of the leading domestic representatives of an impact investment strategy aimed at making profitable, sustainable and socially responsible investment.

 Chikán Attila Jr. is committed to the principles of sustainability: he runs his own blog under the name Chikansplanet.
 He is also actively participating in BCSDH’s professional work and has served as the president of BCSDH since 2016.

 Dr. Ágnes Fábián

 Adhesives Technologies business unit executive

 A member of Henkel Magyarország Kft’s team since 1996, Dr. Ágnes Fábián became a business unit executive at Henkel Adhesive Technologies by moving up through the company hierarchy and spending nine years in an international environment, besides which she has also been CEO of Henkel Magyarország since 2011.
-Dr. Fábián began her career in 1990 at Biogal Gyógyszergyár Hélia’s cosmetics sales division.
-Later on, she worked as regional sales manager at Maybeline’s and Loctite Magyarország when Henkel acquired the company.
+Dr. Fábián began her career in 1990 in Biogal Gyógyszergyár Hélia’s cosmetics sales division.
+Later, she worked as regional sales manager at Maybeline’s and Loctite Magyarország when Henkel acquired the company.
 Her aim is to make even more leaders realize that sustainability and value creation for customers are inevitably components of good performance.
 Operating sustainably is now a requirement that cannot and should not evaded.